sfkonrad/M12_Challenge_Submission/README.md

 ## OVERVIEW

-Using our knowledge of the imbalanced-learn library, we’ve developed a logistic regression model to compare two versions of the historical lending activity datasets from a peer-to-peer lending services company:
+To build a model that can identify the creditworthiness of borrowers, we used our knowledge of the **imbalanced-learn** library to develop a logistic regression model for comparing two versions of the historical lending activity datasets from a peer-to-peer lending services company:
 1. First, we used the original dataset.
-2. Then, we resample the data by using the RandomOverSampler module from the imbalanced-learn library.
+2. Then, we resample the data by using the `RandomOverSampler` module from the imbalanced-learn library.
 For both cases, we:
 > - obtained the count of the target classes
 >